tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### AbstractInformationElement

 - Name: bdqffdq:AbstractInformationElement
-- Definition: An InformationElement described in abstract terms and not linked with one or more concrete terms.
+- Definition: A bdqffdq:InformationElement described in abstract terms and not linked with any concrete terms.
 - SubClass Of: InformationElement

 ********************